Redcar Central railway station: Facilities

 Redcar Central has a staffed ticket office, open Monday to Saturday (07:50–14:45) but not on Sunday.
 A self-service ticket machine is available for use outside these hours or for collecting pre-paid tickets.
 There is also a waiting room that is open Monday to Saturday - these are both on the southern side (platform 1).
 Platform 2 has a shelter, timetable, poster boards and bench seating.

 Platform 1 is further west than platform 2, and a bridge over the track connects the two.
 There is a level crossing over one of the major roads into Redcar at the end of platform 1, which can also be used to cross over the track.
 Nearby is the Redcar Station business park, which is housed in the old trainshed, closed since 2016, and now in disrepair.
+Platform 2 has a turnback facility for terminating trains from the west, which is used mainly by TPE services, but it can also be used by Northern in the event of service disruption or planned engineering work.

 Station facilities here were improved in 2013.
 The package for this station included improved platform lighting, renewed station signage, digital information screens and the installation of CCTV.
 The long-line Public Address system (PA) has been renewed and upgraded with pre-recorded train announcements.
 Step-free access is available to both sides.